psychoinformatics-de/ipsy-docs/source/userdoc/gettingstarted.rst

 .. code-block:: sh

-   mih@medusa:~$ vncserver
+   perseus@medusa:~$ vncserver

-   New 'medusa:1 (mih)' desktop is medusa:1
+   New 'medusa:1 (perseus)' desktop is medusa:1

-   Starting applications specified in /home/mih/.vnc/xstartup Log file is /home/mih/.vnc/medusa:1.log
+   Starting applications specified in /home/perseus/.vnc/xstartup Log file is /home/perseus/.vnc/medusa:1.log

 Now it should be possible to log into the VNC session from a remote machine using a VNC client/viewer.
 This could look like this: